 Funding Direct Assistance to Victims of Crimes

-Victims of Crime Act (VOCA) is the only federal grant program supporting direct assistance services to victims of all types of crimes.
-The primary purpose of the VOCA grant program is to extend and enhance services to crime victims.
+Victims of Crime Act (VOCA) is the only federal grant program supporting direct assistance services to victims and survivors of all types of crimes.
+The primary purpose of the VOCA grant program is to extend and enhance services to crime victims and crime survivors.

-VOCA funds are allocated annually to the Oregon Department of Justice Crime Victims’ Services Division and are sub-granted to victim service organizations throughout the state (PDF).
+VOCA funds are allocated annually to the Oregon Department of Justice Crime Victim and Survivor Services Division and are sub-granted to victim service organizations throughout the state (PDF).

 VOCA Federal Rules and State Guidelines

 - Office of Justice Federal Financial Guideline »